Chanakya-dev/Django/Views&URLs.md

 ### Example: Creating a Basic View with `HttpResponse`

-In this case, we’ll modify the view to return a simple response, rather than rendering a template.

 ### Step 1: Define the View

 Instead of using `render()`, we will use `HttpResponse` to return a basic text response.